shouya/nightshift/README.md

 `nightshift` implements a POSIX filesystem within a SQLite database using [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace).

 - Benefit from SQLite's renowned durability, portability and [well-documented storage format](https://www.sqlite.org/draft/locrsf.html).
-- Encryption is handled by SQLCipher, a battle tested library built on top of SQLite
+- Encryption is handled by SQLCipher, a battle tested library built on top of SQLite.
+SQLCipher uses AES-256.
 - Compression is handled by lz4, providing fast compression and decompression speeds
 - Hackable project: the filesystem is implemented with simple SQL queries and a few tables